Global Prep — 2019

 During your time in Egypt, you’ll take Arabic language lessons to help you communicate with your host family.
 As you try out some of the new phrases you’ve learned, you’ll get to experience what life is like in Cairo and see how religion plays a part in everyday activities.
 For fun, you and your host family might visit some neighborhood hangouts together or prepare a traditional Egyptian meal.

 In Old Cairo, you’ll visit sites like ornate mosques, bustling bazaars, and the majestic Saladin Citadel (a historic fortress).
 You’ll get to experience the city’s vibrant culture by attending a Sufi dance show dedicated to the prophet Muhammad.
 You and your group will also follow in the footsteps of the ancient pharaohs as you explore the pyramids of Giza.
 To get a sense of Egyptian culture and history outside of Cairo, you’ll take a day trip to destinations like Alexandria or Port Said (a city on the Mediterranean Sea).
-Finally, as your adventure comes to an end, you’ll have the chance to take a boat tour on the Nile, the ancient waterway known as the “life blood” of Egypt (and the only river in the world to flow north).
+Finally, as your adventure comes to an end, you’ll have the chance to take a boat tour on the Nile, the ancient waterway known as the “life blood” of Egypt.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.